Luke Humphries: Personal life

-Like his father, Humphries is a fan of football club Leeds United.
+Humphries is nicknamed "Cool Hand" in the reference to the 1967 film Cool Hand Luke.
+Like his father, he is a fan of football club Leeds United.
 He paraded his World Championship trophy at Elland Road during half-time of the club's match against Preston North End in January 2024.
-He uses Kaiser Chiefs's "I Predict a Riot" as his walk-on song due to the song's connection to Leeds United, having previously used "Cake by the Ocean" by DNCE.
+He uses Kaiser Chiefs' "I Predict a Riot" as his walk-on song due to the song's connection to Leeds United, having previously used DNCE's "Cake by the Ocean".

+Humphries previously worked six years as a roofer in Newbury, retiring in 2018 to pursue darts full-time.
 During a match at the 2019 German Darts Open, Humphries suffered an anxiety attack.
 He considered quitting the sport as a result.
 He began a weight loss journey in 2021 in order to improve his fitness and stamina, which led to him losing four stone (56 pounds).
 He attributes his success in darts to his loss in weight, claiming that it has made him a stronger person and that he no longer runs out of energy during longer days of play.

 Humphries lives in Crewe with his fiancée Kayley, his stepdaughter and son; their son was born in October 2022.
 On 30 May 2024, whilst in New York for the 2024 US Darts Masters, Humphries proposed to his partner on the top floor of The Edge.

-Humphries previously worked six years as a roofer in Newbury, retiring in 2018 to pursue darts full-time.
 In June 2025, he was appointed a Member of the Order of the British Empire (MBE) in the 2025 Birthday Honours for services to darts.